 Minnesota's adverse health events report

-In January 2013, the Minnesota Department of Health released the eighth annual adverse health events report.
-The report documents 34 adverse events at Allina Health hospitals (down from 42 the previous year).
-They included 15 surgery events.
+In January 2014, the Minnesota Department of Health released the ninth annual adverse health events report.
+The report documents 43 adverse events at Allina Health hospitals.
+They included eight surgery events.
 To look up information about a specific hospital, visit health.state.mn.us/patientsafety.

 Preventing wrong-site surgery and eliminating retained objects